ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 Financial service sector retains sensitive data about their customers.
 They store personal identification information of the customer such as full name, date of birth, social security numbers, national identification numbers, home address, email addresses, phone numbers, etc. They also sometimes store customer income and credit data such as employment status, employer details, salary information, other income sources, credit score, defaults and bankruptcies, etc. Not only that, but financial services also usually have records of customer in-store & online purchase history, withdrawals, deposits, investment activities and related transactional and behavioral patterns.
 In a nutshell, they hold a vast amount of sensitive customer information, which could cause severe reputation and financial damage in an unfortunate event of a data breach.

 In the past, regulatory requirements for financial institutes mandated that data be stored in highly secured on-premise data centres.
 However, with the growing adoption of cloud services, the financial services sector is increasingly moving towards the public cloud.
 Key benefits driving this shift include agility, scalability, cost optimization, accelerated innovation, geographic availability, and enhanced resilience.
-But the controls and services offered.
 Some of the potential drawbacks and challenges, particularly given the sensitive nature of the financial data are security concerns, compliance and regulatory challenges, loss of control, downtime, data privacy risks, vendor lock-in and skills gap.
 Let’s elaborate more on few key concerns in moving financial data to the public cloud.
 Despite the robust security measures cloud providers offer, financial data is highly sensitive, and breaches can be devastating.
 Public cloud environments are multi-tenant, meaning data from multiple organizations shares the same infrastructure.
 While cloud providers enforce strict isolation, the risk of data leakage still exists.
 The cloud provider’s employees may have access to critical data, posing potential insider threats.
 When it comes to regulatory challenges, regulations in some regions require that sensitive financial data must be stored within national borders.
 Cloud providers may not offer appropriate data centre locations, or ensuring compliance with data residency laws can be complex.
 Auditing and proving compliance in cloud environments can be more challenging, especially with limited visibility into the provider’s operations.

-Jim Adams, CTO and Head of Technology Infrastructure at Citi, the world’s fifth largest bank, said, “There is a need for a Cloud Standard that will improve certain security and control measures across the Financial Services industry, whilst simplifying and democratizing access for all institutions to operate and benefit by leveraging the public cloud.
-It is important to collaborate with our peers to ensure consistency across cloud service providers, ensuring the industry can realize true multi-cloud strategies,” in his statement on July 27, 2023 .
+According to the Linux Foundation [announcement](https://www.linuxfoundation.org/press/finos-announces-open-standards-project-for-financial-services-common-cloud-controls) on July 27, 2023 Jim Adams, CTO and Head of Technology Infrastructure at Citi, the world’s fifth largest bank, stated

+> “There is a need for a Cloud Standard that will improve certain security and control measures across the Financial Services industry, whilst simplifying and democratizing access for all institutions to operate and benefit by leveraging the public cloud.
+It is important to collaborate with our peers to ensure consistency across cloud service providers, ensuring the industry can realize true multi-cloud strategies,”

+## Goals of FINOS CCC

+Base on the Common Cloud Control GitHub repo the project aims to fulfil following goals,

+* Defining Best Practices Around Cloud Security
+* One Target For CSPs To Conform To
+* Sharing The Burden Of A Common Definition
+* A Path Towards Common Implementation
+* A Path Towards Certification

+or a more detailed explanation of each project goal and how they are achieved, please refer to the [README.md](https://github.com/finos/common-cloud-controls) file in the project's GitHub repository.

 ## Timeline and Contributors